LA Kings Announce Training Camp Roster Moves | Los Angeles Kings

-The Kings now have 53 players on their training camp roster (30 forwards; 18 defensemen; five goaltenders).
-An updated camp roster can be found here.
+The Kings now have 51 players on their active training camp roster (30 forwards; 16 defensemen; five goaltenders).
+An updated camp roster can be found **here**.

-The team is set to play their second preseason game tomorrow as they visit the Vegas Golden Knights at T-Mobile Arena in Las Vegas, Nev.
-Puck drop is set for 7:00 p.m.
-PT.

-Following tomorrow’s contest, the Kings will have five preseason games remaining, two of which feature neutral-site games.
-The Kings’ remaining preseason game schedule is as follows (all start times in PST):
+The Kings have four preseason games remaining, two of which feature neutral-site games, including this Saturday, Sept.
+27, at Dignity Heath Arena in Bakersfield, Calif.
+The team’s remaining preseason game schedule is as follows (all start times in PST):

 - Sept.
 27: Kings vs. Anaheim – 3:00 p.m.
 PT (Dignity Health Arena, Bakersfield, Calif.)